You are here

 The Aquabus low cost ferry connects Ibiza Town (all year round) and Playa d'en Bossa and Figueretas (May till September) with the port of La Savina on Formentera.
 Please note that Aquabus is only for passengers (plus luggage, bike and pets).

-There are also many boat excursions to Formentera offered from many resorts of the island, ask at the reception of your hotel for more details.
+There are also boat excursions to Formentera offered from many resorts of the island.

 Ferries to nearby beaches, to the hippie market in Es Caná and for other excursions

-There are also many boat excursions, for example to the hippie market in Es Caná, the magical island of Es Vedrà or the drumming in Cala Benirrás.
-Ask in your accommodation for more details or find a list of recommended boat excursions around the coast of Ibiza here.
+You can also enjoy beautiful boat excursions, for example, to the hippie market in Es Caná or to the magical island of Es Vedrà, or sailing on large schooners or hopping from beach to beach.
+Ask in your accommodation for more details or find recommended boat excursions around the coast of Ibiza and to Formentera here.

 Related content